 - Hero images should be primarily visual in nature, with very limited text.

-- Acceptable use of words includes your product name or a short tagline (5–7 words maximum).
+- Acceptable use of words includes your listing or company name or a short tagline (5 to 7 words maximum).

 - Images that are filled with sales pitches, feature lists, discount offers, or marketing copy will not be permitted.